INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Chuck Garric: We always try to keep it fresh.
 We always try to keep it musical; we make sure that our parts are down.
 Everybody is always playing great, tones are great.
 That’s just part of the job.

 This time you don’t have a new album to promote.
-Is it more difficult to tour when you actually don’t have anything completely new to present to the crowd?
+Is it more challenging to tour when you don’t have anything completely new to present to the crowd?

 Chuck Garric: No, I don’t think it’s difficult at all.

 Nita Strauss: We need to promote Alice Cooper.
 How many good albums does he have to promote?
-We’re just here, letting the legacy….
-Helping the legacy live on and contributing to the great legacy of Alice Cooper.
-What a great honor it is for us to get to be a part of that it some way.
+We’re just here, helping the legacy live on and contributing to the great legacy of Alice Cooper.
+It is a great honor for us to get to be a part of that in some way.

 What has changed the most in the band during all these years?

 Chuck Garric: Yeah, band members.
 Seven different drummers, like eight different guitar players.
-The nice thing is like being, it is cool having been in the band for so long and having so many different drummers from Eric Singer, Brent Fitz and Tommy Clufetos and Glen Sobel and Jimmy DeGrasso.
+The nice thing is like being, and it is cool having been in the band for so long and having so many different drummers from Eric Singer, Brent Fitz, and Tommy Clufetos and Glen Sobel, and Jimmy DeGrasso.
 All these guys that come in and play and then the different guitar players.
-It’s kind of neat to just sit back and you get to experiment, experience so many cool different styles of music.
-Everybody brings in their own unique style and their own cool little vibe to it and I like that.
-It’s like I’ve always considered myself as one of the luckiest bass players, I’ve had a chance to play with some of the best drummers in the business.
-Then I get to play with some of the best guitar players and it’s a killer experience.
+It’s kind of neat just to sit back, and you get to experiment and experience so many cool different music styles.
+Everybody brings their own unique style and their own cool little vibe to it, and I like that.
+It’s like I’ve always considered myself as one of the luckiest bass players.
+I’ve had a chance to play with some of the best drummers in the business.
+Then I get to play with some of the best guitar players, and it’s a killer experience.
 So I consider myself one of the lucky guys.
 Then every once in a while, every other year.
-So will go back and re-learn the stuff and make sure it’s still fresh, and we’re not getting lazy.
-It’s fun man.
+So I will go back and re-learn the stuff and make sure it’s still fresh, and we’re not getting lazy.
+It’s fun, man.

 THE BEST ALICE COOPER BAND LINE-UP?

-So it sounds that you both are very happy about this line-up.
+It sounds that you both are pleased about this line-up.
 Do you think that it’s probably the best line-up Alice has played?
 “Laughs”